 Multi-touch marketing attribution

 Multi-touch attribution focuses on touchpoints throughout the journey based on the methodology you are using.
-The multiple touchpoints ensures the data is more credible and gives marketers more accurate insight into how your marketing touches are contributing to the customer journey.
+The multiple touchpoints ensure the data is more credible and gives marketers more accurate insight into how your marketing touches are contributing to the customer journey.

 Common multi-touch methodologies include: